-This is a story of music, love and faith.
-It is a story of family, friends and the story of V-PICKS Guitar Picks, and I like to tell it to anyone who will listen and then I hand them a guitar pick.
+This is a story of music, love, and faith.
+It is a story of family, friends and the story of V-PICKS Guitar Picks.
+Therefore, I love to tell it to anyone who will listen and then I hand them a guitar pick.
 Nothing would make me happier than if I could tell this story to every person in the world that plays one of our guitar picks.
 It is the reason I am writing this letter.
 I do indeed long for you to hear and understand the passion and the secret behind what I think is the best guitar pick in the world.
 A guitar pick story, a family story.

 Let’s go back to 1980.
 V-PICKS Guitar Picks were not around yet.
-A young man then and just married to Mrs V only a few years.
+A young man then and just married to Mrs. V only a few years.
 I loved her more than anything.
 We lived in a modest little cottage and I worked a day job and tried to be a Rock Star in the evenings and weekends.
+Don’t we all?

 My favorite guitar player was Peter Frampton.
 Playing nothing but Les Paul guitars and trying to emulate everything I saw and heard Peter do.
 The music and sound of three other guitarists, Ed King, Brian May and Barry Bailey also caught my attention.
 These four artists pretty much summed up what I considered to be my destiny of sound and style.
-I spent most of my energy grabbing at any hope of sounding like these icons of the Rock world.
+Therefore, I spent most of my energy grabbing at any hope of sounding like these icons of the Rock world.